jundalisay/spblist/content/en/social/supersociology/principles/part-1/chapter-05c.md

 <!-- ![](https://cdn-images-1.medium.com/max/800/1*58okvB3XEPK5ClzXm4rKCQ.jpeg) -->

+### Vectorization of Ideas (Update Nov 2024)

+The plotting of these abstract ideas and ideologies through time exposes how they change through the years.
+For example:
+- The Communism in China under Mao is differnt from the Communism of Xi which has state capitalism
+  - We can say that China's Communism has moved towards more personal selfishness, but still not as selfish as Western Capitalism
+- The belief in Jesus of the Catholic church is different from the belief of the modern evangelical churches
+  - The modern era has changed Jesus from a non-objective spiritual Saviour into an objective prosperity giver
+- The Big Bang theory during the time of Einstein is different from the modern Lambda CDM model
+  - The modern theory is more objective because of the data from modern telescopes

+These movements of ideas can be thought of as vectors in a vector space which we call the aetherspace.
+The goal of Superphysics is to move human ideologies towards the center by applying both a pull and push tactic.
+This is similar to the hammer and anvil approach of Alexander the Great.

+For example:
+- in authoritarian countries like China and North Korea, personal autonomy under a single ruler or ideology could be encouraged
+- in liberal countries like the US and Europe, materialism can be checked by pushing people towards abstract non-objective ideas through the central education system

-The most sustainable political philosophies and economic systems are those that are near the center, which balance non-selfishness and objective-ness, while adapting to changes in the social cycles.
+The most sustainable ideologies, political philosophies, and economic systems are those that are near the center, which balance non-selfishness and objective-ness, while adapting to changes in the social cycles.

 In [Buddhism](/research/schumacher/buddhist-economics/part-1), this is called the Middle Way and is essential to sustainable happiness.

 In economics, this would be Capitalist systems having a bit of Socialism (as what the Nordic countries are doing), or Socialist systems having a bit of Capitalism (as what China is doing, though they seem to take the state capitalism side too far).